RustedLessPass/RustedLessPass/README.md

 # RustLessPass

-RustLessPass is a password manager built with Rust, utilizing the lesspass.rs library for password generation and the Yew framework for building the web interface.
+RustLessPass is a password manager built in Rust.
+It runs directly in your web browser using WebAssembly, so there's no need for any server.
+Inspired by LessPass, it follows the same principles but works independently.
+This means you can generate strong passwords without relying on external servers.
+It's easy, secure, and compatible with LessPass.

 ## Screenshot